 featured a couple of Hall of Famers, fullback/halfback Jack Dalton (a

 consensus AA who beat Army 3-0 this season with a 35 yard field goal)

 and tackle John Brown (consensus AA in 1913 and a future admiral).
 They

-also had a couple of nonconsensus AA.
+also had a pair of nonconsensus AA guards.
 Navy suffered an embarrassing tie

 of their own the week after the Princeton game, held scoreless by 4-2-4